 You’ll need: Paper, pen or marker

 Explore ecosystems by mapping out who eats what.
-A food web activity helps kids understand how animals, plants, and people are all connected.
+A food web activity helps children understand how animals, plants and people are all linked together.

 7. Demonstrate Capillary Action